 Yes, you may get frustrated with your first few shots and decide to trash them.
 But each time you’ll learn how to take a better smart phone photo, and soon you’ll have a vast selection of choices to make into photo cases.
 And remember that photo cases can be quickly switched out, so if you want your phone to wear a different one for each day of the week, that’s certainly possible.

 If you are experiencing difficulty during any step in the process of making a great custom photo phone case, please contact us and we’d be happy to assist you in making the best case possible.
-Remember that we can even crop out the background for you, such as in the Pet Portrait(10) case, so you don’t have to worry about doing it.
+Remember that we can even crop out the background for you, so you don’t have to worry about doing it.

 If all else fails, simply send us your photographs and we can work on fine tuning and cropping your photographs, and getting your order ready.
 At this point we’ll send you a Preview of your case, and you can go ahead and approve it so that we can make it up for you.
 We do charge a modest fee for this service, but it can save you time and aggravation.